Introduction to Logickin’s Logical Logbook

 I hoped that this material can makes SunVox not only a power Music Tracker, but also a fun, educational learning material for anyone who want to learning how computers work.

-But... why make a remaster from the original Logbook?
+But... why do a remaster from the original Logbook?

 Some might ask what happened to my original 3xLog, and why I had stopped update it for a really long time.
 Since the Graphic Chapter, I had a lot of struggle on writing the tutorial.